Wishing you all a very Merry Christmas and…

 Carbon dioxide in the air is absorbed by plant life, using energy from the sun.
 The carbon dioxide emitted when wood is burned is the same amount that was absorbed over the months and years that the plant was growing.
 The process is sustainable as long as new plants continue to grow in place of those used for fuel.
-This is why biomass can be considered as carbon neutral.
+This is why a biomass boiler using such biofuel can be considered as carbon neutral.
 Savings in carbon dioxide emissions are very significant – up to 14.5 tonnes a year when a wood-fuelled boiler replaces a solid (coal) fired system or electric storage heating system.

-If you have any questions regarding biomass please do not hesitate to contact one of our team.
+If you have any questions regarding biomass boilers, please do not hesitate to contact one of our team.
 Alternatively, book an appointment to visit our energy BY DESIGN where we can discuss your requirements in more detail.

 Our supply, survey and installation service covers the following areas: Bournemouth, Christchurch, Dorchester, Poole, Romsey, Salisbury, Southampton, Wimborne and Winchester and other areas in Dorset in Hampshire.
 Site surveys outside a 30 mile radius of Wimborne will incure a charge a £25 which is deductable should you accept our quotation.
 We are also pleased to invite enquiries from further afield.